egorponomarev/Android-SDK/DEVNOTES.md

 While clients interact with the Player class, all the real work is done in the webservice.PlayerService class, which is an Android 'Service'.
+The service is started as soon as a Player.setTokens() call is made.

-The PlayerService class does not allow binding.
+The PlayerService class does not perform binding.
 Instead, it communicates with the app through a shared singleton bus (created with 'Otto', by the folks at Square) referred to as the 'event bus'.
 The Player and PlayerService classes register listeners and post events to the bus.
 Much of the stuff passed over the bus is defined in fm.feed.android.playersdk.service.bus.

 The Player sends the following events to the PlayerService over the bus, which the PlayerService responds to: